fransirvent1994/fransirvent1994.github.io/README.md

 <div align="center">
-    <h1>Hi, my name is Francisco👋</h1>
+    <h1>Greetings! <br> My name is Francisco👋</h1>
     <p>
-        Hello everyone!
         I'm a Computer Engineering student at UOC University (Universitat Oberta de Catalunya) and a young Python Developer passionate about techs and programming.<br>
         I've studied different programming languages for years, such as C, C++ and C#, but my main programming language is Python, followed by JavaScript.
 Check out some of my projects on my profile.<br>
         Additionally, I have skills with front-end programming languages and I'm currently studying DevOps technology, aiming to secure a role in this field.
     </p>